Come and worship at St. Andrew’s with Friendly Presbyterians, Sundays @ 11 a.m.

 Adult Education takes place intermittently throughout the year.
 Watch for notices about upcoming programs.

-The Choir meets in the sanctuary at 7:00 p.m. on Thursday evenings each week.
+The Choir meets in the sanctuary at 7:15 p.m. on Thursday evenings each week.
 Under the direction of Gillian Lyons who also serves as organist/pianist, the choir provides leadership for the congregational song on Sunday mornings.
-The choir also prepares an anthem each week, and plans special music for a Festival of Lessons and Carols in mid-December.
+The choir also prepares an anthem each week, and plans special music for Christmas and Easter celebrations.
 The choir always welcomes new members.
-If you can’t commit to choir every week, but you’d like to join the choir for a special season like Christmas, you’re welcome to do so as well.
+If you can’t commit to choir every week, but you’d like to join the choir for a special season, you’re welcome to do so as well.

 Check out the Music at St. Andrew’s site maintained by Gillian Lyons.
 See photos, videos, read the latest choir news.